DIVISIONS

 The Financial Crimes Unit (FCU) is responsible for investigating crimes in which a financial instrument is used by the criminal element.
 The Financial Crimes Unit works offenses of credit card abuse, identity theft, counterfeit or forged checks, false statement to obtain credit, and counterfeit U.S. Currency cases (in conjunction with the U.S. Secret Service).

-The Firearms Review Unit (FRU) was formally created in March 2005 in response to the growing concerns about gun crime in Austin.
-The unit is under the Investigations Bureau, Organized Crime Division and is responsible for investigating firearm violations in the Austin, Texas area.
+The Firearms Review Unit (FRU) is under the Investigations Bureau, Organized Crime Division and is responsible for investigating firearm violations in the Austin, Texas area.
 The unit is also responsible for the filing of State and Federal firearms related offenses.
 The unit assists other law enforcement agencies on firearm related matters when needed.

 The Fugitive Apprehension Unit (FAU) executes warrants not served by uniformed patrol officers or departmental detectives.
 By executing departmental warrants, uniformed patrol officers are able to remain in their assigned sectors and be available for calls, while also allowing detectives additional time to conduct their criminal investigations.